-We want to make you aware of an active, persistent scam that is targeting the District.
-These types of email scams use messaging to press a recipient to act quickly, usually asking the recipient to purchase gift cards for a manager who has no time to talk.
+We want to make you aware of an active, persistent scam with the opening line of "Are you available".
+These types of email scams use messaging to press a recipient to act quickly, usually asking the recipient to purchase gift cards for someone who has no time to talk.

 Initial scam email

-The typical exchange is an initial "feeler" email, impersonating a manager or supervisor to lure the target to respond.
+The typical exchange is an initial "feeler" email, impersonating someone needing assistance in order to lure the target to respond.

 Characteristics of the email are: